Jithan: Production

-The film was announced in February 2004, with R. B. Choudary's third son Ramesh signed to make his Tamil debut.
+The film began production as a multilingual film with Ram Gopal Varma producing the Hindi version (Gayab) while Radhika Sarathkumar produced the Tamil version.
+The film was announced in January 2004, with R. B. Choudary's son Ramesh signed to make his Tamil debut.
+Part of the film was shot in Chennai.

-This is the second film of Radaan Mediaworks.
 Two songs were shot at Phuket Province.
+Unlike Gayab, the film was made with a tragic ending.